owainm713/MCP230XX-Python-Module/README.md

 # MCP230XX-Python-Module
-Python 2.x module to use the MCP23017 or MCP23008 GPIO expander chip and the Raspberrypi.
+Python 2.x and 3.x module to use the MCP23017 or MCP23008 GPIO expander chip and the Raspberrypi.
 This module supports using the interrupt capabilities on the MCP230XX chips

 This requires the smbus module for the i2c connection and the RPi.GPIO or compatible module to